ldbo/phileas/Readme.md

   `exit`.
 Alternatively, from outside of the development environment, you can run commands using `poetry run <command>`.
 They will be run from inside the development environment.
+- Adding dependencies can be done using `poetry add`.
+Before committing the changes that have been made to `pyproject.toml`, you should rebuild the lock file, using `poetry lock`.
+Then, `poetry.lock` should be committed as well.
 - Test files are stored in the `test` module.
 You can use `unittest` to automatically discover and run them, using for example `python -m unittest` from the root of the repository.